 Focus is on students at key stages

 We’re using key assessments at each Milestone — from test results to attendance data — to evaluate our school district’s success in preparing our students for success at the next grade level and beyond.
-This year we are aligning our Milestone measures with state Achievement Compact measures.
+In 2012-13, we aligned our Milestone measures with state Achievement Compact measures.

 Ready to read – At the beginning of first grade, all students should be ready to read, so they have a foundation for future academic success.